Al-Masjid al-Haram: The Grand Mosque of Mecca

 The Black Stone

 Al-Hajar al-Aswad (the Black Stone) is embedded in the eastern corner of the Kaaba at approximately waist height, encased in a silver frame.
-Pilgrims begin and end each circuit of the tawaf at the Black Stone, touching or kissing it if able to reach it (crowds during peak periods make this difficult).
-Gesturing toward the Black Stone from a distance is also valid.
+Pilgrims begin and end each circuit of the tawaf at the Black Stone — kissing or touching it is Sunnah but entirely optional given the crowds.
+Gesturing toward the Black Stone from a distance is also valid and equally accepted.
+During peak Hajj and Ramadan periods, physically reaching the Black Stone requires extraordinary patience and is not necessary for a valid tawaf.

-The Black Stone’s origin and nature have been debated — it may be a meteorite, though this is not confirmed.
+The Black Stone’s origin has been debated — it may be a meteorite, though this is not confirmed scientifically.
 Islamic tradition holds that it descended from paradise and was white, darkened over time by the sins of humanity.

 The Zamzam Well

 The Zamzam Well is located within the mosque complex, approximately 21 metres from the Kaaba.
-It is now enclosed in a basement structure with pumps distributing water throughout the mosque via taps and dispensers.
-Pilgrims drink Zamzam water throughout their visit — it is considered blessed, and many take bottles home.
+The original well is beneath the mosque and not accessible to pilgrims directly — it is now enclosed in a basement structure.
+Water is pumped to taps throughout the mosque at multiple levels; pilgrims drink from these taps and fill bottles throughout their visit.
+The water is considered blessed, and taking Zamzam water home is a tradition observed by most pilgrims.

 The well’s water originates from the Wadi Ibrahim aquifer.
-Archaeological investigation has confirmed the well’s antiquity.
 It has provided water without interruption through recorded history.

 The Hateem

 The Hateem (also called the Hijr Ismail) is a semi-circular low wall on the northwest side of the Kaaba.
-The enclosed area within the Hateem is considered part of the original Kaaba — it was included in the original structure built by Ibrahim and Ismail but was not incorporated in the Quraysh reconstruction.
+The enclosed area within the Hateem is considered part of the original Kaaba — it was included in the original structure built by Ibrahim and Ismail but was not incorporated in the Quraysh reconstruction due to insufficient building materials at the time.
 Praying within the Hateem is therefore considered equivalent to praying inside the Kaaba itself.
+Access to the Hateem during peak periods requires patience — the area is small and heavily sought for prayer.

 History and Expansion